craigmichaelmartin/suprematism-more-menu/README.md

 A component for a more menu.

 ##### Directives
+- `supreState`: An object which is used to construct a state property in the more menu of type StateInterface to manage vivid, align, visible.
+  The StateInterface expects a subject and stream for each of these.
+    - `vividSubject: Subject<boolean` and `vivid$: Observable<boolean>`:
-- `supreVivid: boolean`: Manages vividness state ui for the menu icon (defaults to true).
+      these manage the vividness state ui for the menu icon (defaults to true).
-  This directive allows the component to have a "in the background" state.
+      This allows the component to have a "in the background" state.
-  If not provided, the default value is constantly true, so the component is always looking vivid and ready for use.
-  Enhancement: Rather than the parent component managing this state by toggling this directive, have this directive accept a stream, where the component can be reactive to the stream.
+      If not provided, the stream starts with true.
+    - `alignSubject: Subject<AlignType>` and `align$: Observable<AlignType>`:
-- `supreAlign: AlignType`: Specifies how the menu popover should be aligned with respect to the icon (defaults to 'right')
+      these specify how the menu popover should be aligned with respect to the icon.
+If not provided, the stream starts with 'right'.
+    - `visibleSubject: Subject<boolean>` and `visible$: Observable<boolean>`:
-- `supreVisible: boolean`: Specifies whether the menu icon is visible (defaults to true)
+      these specify whether the menu icon is visible If not provided, the stream starts with true.
+  - The directive object is built into an object of StateInterface.
+To do so, for each option (vivid, align, visible), any of the following are suitable:
+    - Nothing may be passed in for the option, which creates a subject and an observable stream started with the default value.
+    - A value may be passed in for the option which creates a subject and observable stream started with the value.
+    - A value and a subject may be passed in for the option which uses the subject and creates an observable stream started with the value.
+    - A value and a subject and observable stream may be passed in for the option, which uses the subject and observable stream started with the value.
+    - A subject and observable stream may be passed in for the option, which uses the subject and observable stream.

 ##### Events
  - `itemSelected: Item`: Component triggers an itemSelected event when an item